mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 Let's have a look at the libraries listed in `build.sbt`:
 - first three dependencies which start with `org.http4s` are concerned with the HTTP server & client and handy dsl for creating `HttpRoutes`
 - `munit`and `munit-cats-effect-3` are libraries which will help us in testing both, synchronous and effectful (IO-based) code
-- Last two libraries will be used for logging and loading project configuration respectively
+- last two libraries will be used for logging and loading project configuration respectively

 ```scala
 val Http4sVersion          = "0.23.23"